 You can find UMA Housing costs on the Tuition and Fees page.

-You must be matriculated at UMA and enrolled in 12 credits per semester in order to live in UMA Housing.
+You must be matriculated undergraduate student at UMA and enrolled in 12 credits per semester in order to live in UMA Housing.
 Any exceptions must be approved by the Office of the Dean of Students.

 You will receive more information in your housing assignment letter.
 Students attending New Student Orientation (NSO) will be permitted to move in a day prior to NSO.